-Specifies the port names to which the specified input delay value is assigned.
+Specifies the clock name to which the specified input delay value is assigned. port_pin_list Specifies the port names to which the specified input delay value is assigned. -id constraint_ID

 Specifies the ID of the clock with the input_delay value to remove from the current scenario.
 You must specify either both a clock name and list of port names or the input_delay constraint ID.